 Does chamomile improve sleep and reduce stress?

-Chamomile tea and extracts have calming properties and may improve sleep quality for some people.
-Benefits are generally mild and build over time.
-Be cautious if you have ragweed allergies—chamomile can trigger allergic reactions in sensitive individuals.
+Evidence level: limited.
+Chamomile tea and extracts have mild calming properties and may improve sleep quality for some people.
+Benefits are generally modest and appear over time.
+If you have ragweed or related allergies, avoid chamomile or test cautiously.

 Is kava safe for anxiety treatment?

+Evidence level: moderate for short‑term anxiety reduction but safety concerns exist.
 Kava can reduce anxiety in the short term, but rare cases of severe liver injury have been reported.
-Use only standardized products, limit duration, avoid alcohol and other liver-stressing drugs, and consult a healthcare provider before use—especially with existing liver disease or heavy alcohol use.
+Use only standardized products for short durations, avoid alcohol and other liver‑stressors, and consult a clinician before use—especially if you have liver disease or drink heavily.

 Can valerian and hops help with insomnia?

-Valerian and hops combinations may help some people fall asleep, though effects vary and can take several nights to appear.
-Start with recommended doses, monitor for daytime drowsiness or paradoxical stimulation, and avoid mixing with sedative drugs without professional advice.
+Evidence level: mixed.
+Valerian combined with hops may help some people fall asleep; effects vary and can take several nights.
+Start with recommended doses, monitor for daytime drowsiness or paradoxical effects, and avoid combining with prescription sedatives without professional advice.

 What should I know about green tea and its health effects?